-- Removal of the required "Hopper Loop Road" described in SmartCode Section 5.10.100 - Thoroughfare Regulating Plan Central Petaluma Specific Plan Area. is requested and required as part of the project approvals.
+- Removal of the required "Hopper Loop Road" described in SmartCode Section 5.10.100 Thoroughfare Regulating Plan Central Petaluma Specific Plan Area. is requested and required as part of the project approvals.
 This warrant is central to a primary goal of the Oyster Cove project, which is to maximize the utility and usability of the waterfront for pedestrians and cyclists.
 To facilitate the implementation of this goal, the project accommodates vehicular traffic away from the water to the maximum extent feasible, including the elimination of the "loop road" contemplated in the SmartCode.
 Elimination of the "loop road" will also have the added benefit of reducing the overall impervious surface adjacent to the Petaluma River. - Modification of minimum Ground Floor Ceiling height requirement for Residential Uses and All other uses from 10 feet and 14 feet, respectively, to a minimum of nine feet for all uses, if required (Urban Standards Table, Table 4.10.m).
-This Warrant is requested to ensure the economic viability of the project. - Modification to allow commercial use activity within the minimum 30-foot Ground Floor Space Depth, if required (Urban Standards Table, Table 4.10.n)..
+This Warrant is requested to ensure the economic viability of the project. - Modification to allow commercial use activity within the minimum 30-foot Ground Floor Space Depth, if required (Urban Standards Table, Table 4.10.n).
 The Warrant is requested to maintain an appropriate project density and mix of uses despite the irregular shape of the site. - Reduction in minimum Lot Size width from 18 feet to 16 feet, and depth from 80 feet to 36 feet, if required (Section 4.80.100.B).
 The Warrant is requested to maintain an appropriate project density and mix of uses despite the irregular shape of the site. - Modification of minimum Main Body Width requirement of 18 36 feet (maximum) to 16 34 feet (maximum), if required (Section 4.80.100.D).
 The Warrant is requested to maintain an appropriate project density and mix of uses despite the irregular shape of the site. - Elimination of the Private Open Space requirement for Townhouse building types (Section 4.80.100.H).
-The Warrant is requested to maintain an appropriate project density and mix of uses and account for the large public parks adjacent to the site. - Modification to Parking Location requirements to allow enclosed parking to encroach into required 2nd Layer (within first 20 feet of unit ground floors) as described in SmartCode Section 6.10.020 Location of Parking (Urban Standards Table, Table 4.10.p).
+The Warrant is requested to maintain an appropriate project density and mix of uses and account for the large public parks adjacent to the site.

+Modification to Parking Location requirements to allow enclosed parking to encroach into required 2nd Layer (within first 20 feet of unit ground floors) as described in SmartCode Section 6.10.020 - Location of Parking (Urban Standards Table, Table 4.10.p).
 This Warrant is required to maintain a walkable and inviting streetscape envisioned in the CPSP.

-If approved, the requested warrants are incorporated into the Tentative Map (refer to Attachment $\mathbf{F}$ ) and will be carried forward as a Supplemental Map Sheet on the final map per Condition of Approval.
+Accordingly, the above-requested warrants are deemed necessary to further the goals stated in the SmartCode.
+Staff recommends that the City Council adopt the requested warrants as proposed If approved, the requested warrants are incorporated into the Tentative Map (refer to Attachment 10) and will be carried forward as a Supplemental Map Sheet on the final map per Condition of Approval.